ps-tuebingen/decomposition-diversity/Formalization/README.md

 The most important parts of the formalization are contained in the following files and in the file `Results.v`, which explains how we validated the theorems stated in our paper.

-Please note that this file (and the whole formalization) uses the terms de- and refunctionalization instead of the terms constructorization and destructorization used in the paper.

 ### AST.v